-Sugar gliders are cute little animals that have become popular pets.
+Sugar gliders are cute little animals that, when given treats and allowed to bond, can become lovely pets.
 They can have a reputation for being smelly pets, but is this reputation warranted?
 Are sugar gliders stinky?

 Although they do have a natural scent, they shouldn’t be overpowering or disgusting.
 There are several reasons why it might be and several ways to help prevent sugar gliders from becoming stinky.